-Property Tax Relief or Deferral for the Elderly or Totally Disabled
+Property Tax Relief for the Elderly or Totally Disabled

 The City of Danville offers property tax relief on real estate and mobile homes to taxpayers who are 65 years of age or older or who have been determined to be permanently and totally disabled on June 30 of the preceding tax year for which the exemption is claimed.